 A classic example of extending love/mercy through self-sacrifice (of rights, time and treasure) is the parable of the Good Samaritan (Lk 10:30-37).
 I’m sure we all know the story.
 And it is easy to see all of the ways in which its hero sacrificed of himself to benefit the victim.
 First of all, he stopped in what was obviously a bad neighborhood, and so risked his own safety and well-being – both being his right.
 Next, we see that he used his own possessions — cloth, wine, and oil — to bandage the victim’s wounds.
 Then he puts him on his own donkey and takes him to an inn where he “takes care of him”.
 All of these actions cost the Samaritan his right to his own time.
 Then he pays the innkeeper in advance to keep and care for the man until he returned to check on him.

-In telling this story Jesus asks the lawyer who had been challenging Him, “Which of these three (passersby the victim) do you think proved to be a neighbor (responding to the lawyer’s question: ‘Who is my neighbor?’) to the man who fell into the robbers’ hands?”
+In telling this story Jesus asks the lawyer who had been challenging Him, “Which of these three (a Priest passersby, a Levite passerby or the Samaritan) do you think proved to be a neighbor (responding to the lawyer’s question: ‘Who is my neighbor?’) to the man who fell into the robbers’ hands?”
 The lawyer answers Him: “the one who showed mercy[iv] toward him.”
 Like Jesus with the 5000, the Samaritan initially felt compassion toward the victim.
 And like Jesus, his response was self-sacrificial action.
 Jesus wraps up his conversation with the lawyer with the command “Go and do likewise.”
 These words, of course, are for us too.

 There may, however, be emotional baggage you need to rid yourself of in order to effectively express Biblical love/mercy.
 If your neighbor has wronged you in some way and yet you are being called to minister to him, you will need to first forgive him in order to effectively represent God’s love to him.
 Col 3:13 says: “if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.”
 Apparently, God is not interested in having his representatives running around holding grudges while bearing His name.
 Similarly, Eph 4:32 says: “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
 And then we have the bedrock of Christ’s model of prayer in Luke 11:4: “and forgive us our sins, for we ourselves forgive everyone who is indebted to us.
 And lead us not into temptation.”
 From these few samples it is quite clear that God expects those who aspire to act on His behalf to be free of unforgiveness, perhaps completely, but at the very least as regards the one in need of His love.